Transmitter Crag

 From the chairlift top station walk down the spur and take a rough track downhill just left of the chairlift.
 Do not use the mountain bike trails.

 After about 200 metres you will meet a road running across the slope.
-Follow this for about 50 metres to a wandering line of six waratah markers with orange caps which mark the route down through pine tree seedlings.
+Follow this for about 50 metres to the right to a wandering line of six waratah markers with orange caps which mark the route down through pine tree seedlings.
 Follow the meandering track, which swings south into the trees briefly before switching back to the First Crag.

 Follow a mix of markers - fluoro paint, flagging tape, and bamboo canes - down the slope and along the base of the crag.